Why & How to Reply to App Store Reviews

 Even though replying to bad reviews remains the priority, answering fans will show how much you care about them.
 At the same time, it puts your app under the spotlight.
 In this example, Bumble goes one step further by engaging a user with its community.

-In AppTweak’s Reviews & Ratings section, you can filter reviews by keyword (as we did here) when searching for positive reviews including the keyword “love.”
+In AppTweak’s Reviews & Ratings section, you can filter reviews by keyword (as we did here) when searching for positive reviews, helping you better understand what is the sentiment of reviewers for specific keywords.

 When dealing with complaints regarding technical aspects of your app, you should show your app users compassion and support.